Refinitiv/refinitiv-ui/documents/src/pages/elements/tree-select.md

 ## Limiting Selected Items
-The Tree Select component offers a convenient way to limit the number of selected items using the `max` property.
-By setting the `max` property, you can define a maximum allowable number of selected items.
-If users attempt to select more items than the specified limit, the "Done" button will be automatically disabled.
+Tree Select offers a convenient way to limit the number of selected items using `max` property.
+If users attempt to select more items than the specified limit, "Done" button will be automatically disabled.

 ::
 ```javascript